Arrested TN cartoonist Bala has spent his career sketching the plight of poor and the vulnerable

 The cartoon was a scathing comment on the state’s inability to prevent a family of four in Tirunelveli from immolating themselves in public the previous day.
 The head of the household, a daily-wage earner named Essakkimuthu had complained to the police several times about the harassment he had been facing from a money lender.
 On October 23, he killed himself and his family, including his 18-month-old daughter, in front of the District Collectorate.
 The incident sparked shock and outrage across Tamil Nadu – and Bala’s cartoon was one such expression of horror.

 The cartoon was shared among more than 25 lakh people in just six days.
-“That child which burned standing has shaken everyone’s conscience,” said Bala, when he re-posted his cartoons six days later.
+“That child who stood and burned has shaken everyone’s conscience,” said Bala, when he re-posted his cartoons six days later.
 “I drew this cartoon in that emotional state.”

 Social media gag